MontyTobois/Arcade-Game-Udacity/README.md

 ## Instructions

+* Clone this repo to you terminal or download the zip

+* Open `index.html` on your preferred browser

 # How The Game Works
 User needs to get player from the grass land to the water.
 No clock so take your time to dodge those tricky enemies.